Lawrence Spitzig

 Brother Datuk Tiberius Lawrence Spitzig, CM was a LaSallian brother, who was more famous for being Brother Director of St. John's Institution, Kuala Lumpur.
 He served two terms as head of the institution, in 1954–1960 and 1978–1983.

 Early life

-Born in Toronto, Ontario, Canada, Spitzig left his home country in 1937 as he always wanted to be a missionary and was influence by the La Salle Brothers’ commitment to education.
+Born in Toronto, Ontario, Canada, Spitzig left his home country in 1937 as he always wanted to be a missionary and was influenced by the La Salle Brothers’ commitment to education.
 He also admits to always dreaming of teaching in a foreign country.
 He was a student brother when he grabbed the opportunity when there was a call for volunteers to work in South-East Asia.